 (2) A price reduction shall be excluded if the reasons for the failure of services lies outside of the Provider’s area of responsibility.
 The same shall apply to the loss of services due to necessary operational disruptions in accordance with section 12 of these Terms and Conditions.
 A price reduction shall also be excluded if the Provider was unable to take remedial action as a result of a culpable omission by the customer to provide a fault report in accord- ance with section 5 (1) (f).
 In all other respects, the liability of the Provider shall be determined in accordance with statutory provisions, unless otherwise provided in the terms of individual contracts or in section 13 of these Terms and Conditions.

 (1) There shall be no verbal side agreements.
 Changes or additions to individual contracts, Terms and Conditions or other documents must be in writing.
 This shall also apply to the repeal of the requirement for written form.

 (2) Where these Terms and Conditions provide that declarations of intent or notifications must be made in writing, the written form shall also include text form, i.e. by fax or by email.

-(3) The Terms and Conditions, additional documents and individual contracts shall be subject to German law.
-The application of the United Nations Conven- tion on Contracts for the International Sale of Goods (CISG) shall be excluded.
+(3) The T&C, additional documents as well as the individual contracts shall be governed by German law.
+The application of the United Nations Convention on Contracts for the International Sale of Goods (CISG) is excluded.

 (4) Should one or more provisions of the Terms and Conditions be or become void, invalid or incomplete, the validity of the remaining provisions shall remain unaffected.
 The invalid or unenforceable provision shall be replaced by such a provision, or the gap in the contract shall be closed by means of such a provision, with which the economic purpose pursued by the parties can best be achieved.